OpenVidu/openvidu/README.md

     CREATE DATABASE openvidu_sample_app;
     exit
     ```
-    If you already have up and running mysql-server, just open `openvidu-sample-app/src/main/resources/application.properties` and replace properties `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password` with your desired data.
+    If you already have up and running mysql-server (you can check with `service mysql status`), just open `openvidu-sample-app/src/main/resources/application.properties` and replace properties `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password` with your desired data.